 At the Listening Post Collective, we believe that for a true democracy to thrive, the goal can’t just be to save legacy local news but to build a more equitable information ecosystem where everyone can access high-quality, culturally relevant civic information in their languages.
 To create a future where equitable civic media strengthens civic power, we’re guided by the following principles:

 - Cultivating Local Power is essential

 - Equitable Media requires culturally relevant solutions and transformative investments

 We’ve also developed language for our work that frames our efforts.
-For example, while the term “news desert” has become the a rallying cry to lament the loss of media institutions around the US, we prefer to talk about “news gardens” and put the focus on supporting homegrown ideas and existing information networks in any given community.
+For example, while the term “news desert” has become the rallying cry to lament the loss of media institutions around the U.S., we prefer to talk about “news gardens” and put the focus on supporting homegrown ideas and existing information networks in any given community.
 You can read more about our strategic framework and glossary here.